AndrewEC/MarkdownNotes/README.md

 MarkdownNotes is a single, self-contained, HTML file that provides functionality to edit and view Markdown formatted text in a Notebook esque format.

-The getting started documentation is provided a the [Getting_Started.html](./Getting_Started.html) HTML file.
+A sample notebook with some beginner documentation if provided in [Getting_Started.html](./Getting_Started.html).

 An empty file ready for editing is available at [MarkdownNotes.html](./MarkdownNotes.html).